 A Limited Partnership is composed of one or more general partners and one or more limited partners.
 The general partners manage the business and share fully in its profits and losses.
 Limited partners share in the profits of the business, but their losses are limited to the extent of their investment.
 Limited partners are usually not involved in the day-to-day operations of the business.
 A limited partnership may opt to become a Limited Liability Limited Partnership by including a statement to that effect in its certificate of limited partnership.
+Status as a limited liability limited partnership provides general partners with a shield from liability for obligations of the limited liability limited partnership.

 A Limited Liability Partnership is similar to a General Partnership except that normally a partner does not have personal liability for the negligence of another partner.
-This business structure is used most commonly bv professionals such accountants and lawyers. as
+This business structure is used most commonly by professionals such as accountants and lawyers.